macgibbons/sql-professional/book-2-carnival-reports/chapters/CARNIVAL_REPORTS.md

 ## Vehicle Reports

 ### Inventory
-1. For each Vehicle, show the count of each Model that is in stock.
+1. In our Vehicle inventory, show the count of each Model that is in stock.
-2. For each Vehicle, show the count of each Make that is in stock.
+2. In our Vehicle inventory, show the count of each Make that is in stock.
-2. For each Vehicle, show the count of each BodyType that is in stock.
+2. In our Vehicle inventory, show the count of each BodyType that is in stock.

 ### Purchasing Power